Insights

 Do you travel to meet clients in person?

-Yes.
-On a case-by-case basis we’re happy to come see you.
+Yes, on a case-by-case basis we’re happy to come see you.
 Site meetings, in-office design reviews, and jobsite walk-throughs can all be arranged; just reach out and we’ll work to make it happen.
-We also run our Stone Tour every year, visiting clients, designers, builders, and quarry partners across the United States and Canada — often we can fold a visit into a nearby Tour stop, or schedule one around it.
+We also run our Stone Tour every year, visiting clients, designers, builders, and quarry partners across the United States and Canada, often we can fold a visit into a nearby Tour stop, or schedule one around it.
 Reach out through Let’s Talk Stone and we’ll figure out the best way to connect in person.

 Do you photograph finished projects, and can my project be featured?

 Yes.
-Professional photography of finished projects is a core part of how we capture and share our work — both for our portfolio and for future clients picturing a similar application.
+Professional photography of finished projects is a core part of how we capture and share our work, both for our portfolio and for future clients picturing a similar application.
 After install, we’ll send a short Project Completion Form to coordinate permission, timing, and any privacy considerations.
 Featured projects appear on our website, Instagram, Pinterest, and Houzz, and several are written up as case studies.
-If you’d prefer your project stay private, that’s fine too — just let us know.
+If you’d prefer your project stay private, that’s fine too, just let us know.

 What’s it like to work with Kő from start to finish?

 We love Stone.
 That’s the short version.
-We genuinely enjoy every step of a project — from helping you pick the right material with samples and sizing guidance, to working through design decisions, patterns, and finishes, to fabricating and shipping the order, right down to talking your mason through tricky install details at the point of set if needed.
-Once your project is scoped, you have a direct line to our team for whatever comes up — design questions, schedule shifts, install support, or just confirming a detail before the trowel goes down.
+We genuinely enjoy every step of a project, from helping you pick the right material with samples and sizing guidance, to working through design decisions, patterns, and finishes, to fabricating and shipping the order, right down to talking your mason through tricky install details at the point of set if needed.
+Once your project is scoped, you have a direct line to our team for whatever comes up, design questions, schedule shifts, install support, or just confirming a detail before the trowel goes down.
 That’s the level of care we build in from day one, and it’s why so many of our clients come back for their next project.